-Australia’s two-way travel services trade with Colombia totalled $277 million in 2012, with $269 in travel services exports from Australia, a reflection of the strong education links Australia has developed with Colombia.
+Australia’s two-way travel services trade with Colombia totalled $277 million in 2012, with $269 million in travel services exports from Australia, a reflection of the strong education links Australia has developed with Colombia.
 While Australia and Colombia enjoy growing commercial relations in mining and energy over the long term, two-way trade in these sectors has been subject to recent short term fluctuations.
 Australia's two-way merchandise trade with Colombia totalled around $74 million in 2012, a decrease from $79 million in 2011.
-Australian exports to Colombia totalled $29 million (down from $57 million in 2009).
+Australian exports to Colombia in 2012 totalled $28.5 million (down from $57 million in 2009).
 Major export items included barley, printing machinery and parts, electrical equipment, and civil engineering equipment and parts and electrical equipment.
 Australia's imports from Colombia amounted to $45 million (up from $32 million in 2009), with coffee being the main import.

 Although two way trade is minimal, Colombia has emerged as a country of investment and trade interest to Australian companies, presenting opportunities in mining and education, as well as potentially in agribusiness and infrastructure.
 In 2009, Australia and Colombia signed an MOU on “Strengthening Bilateral Trade and Investment”.
 Colombia has expressed interest in a bilateral FTA with Australia, and is an observer in a number of APEC committees.